mvolkmann/MyUnixEnv/notes/EmmetNotes.md

 ### Configuring Emmet in VS Code

-* Select Code...Preferences...Settings.
+* Open Preferences...Settings from the "File" menu in Windows or Linux or the "Code" menu in macOS.
 * Enter "Emmet" in the "Search Settings" input at the top.
 * Note the available settings and their defaults on the left.
 * Change settings in "USER SETTINGS" on the right.
-* To use tab key for trigger, change "emmet.triggerExpansionOnTab" to true.
 * To enable use in React components in `.js` files change the "emmet.includeLanguages" object to include `javascript: 'javascriptreact'`

 ### Using Emmet in VS Code

-After typing an Emmet snippet, press tab to expand it.
-When using Vim emulation, you must be in insert mode when the tab key is pressed.

-Tthe cursor will automatically be moved to an insertion point within the expansion.
-For snippets with multiple insertion points, press tab again to jump to the next one and shift-tab to jump to the previous one.

-Suggestions are displayed as snippets are typed.
+Suggestions are displayed as snippets are typed along with non-Emmet suggestions.
-To use the top suggestion before the snippet is fully entered, press tab.
+To use the top suggestion before the snippet is fully entered, press enter or tab.
-To use a different suggestion, use to the up and down arrows keys to navigate to it and press tab.
+To use a different suggestion, use to the up and down arrows keys to navigate to it and press enter or tab.
-To see the expansion before it is applied, press ctrl-space to open the "documentation fly-out" to the right of the suggestion.
+The expansion for the highlighted Emmet suggestion is displayed in a "documentation fly-out" to the right of the suggestion so you know what will be inserted before selected it.

 ![VS Code screenshot](https://github.com/mvolkmann/MyUnixEnv/blob/master/notes/Emmet-VSCode.png?raw=true)

+The cursor will automatically be moved to an insertion point within the expansion.
+For snippets with multiple insertion points, after entering a value at one press tab to jump to the next one.

 ### Vim emulation in VS Code